 When you take out a mortgage, you’ll need to come up with a down payment by the time closing day arrives.
 This down payment will go towards the purchase price of your home.
-But based on the skyrocketing home prices in Idaho, your down payment amount will be hefty.
+Depending on the price you pay for a home in Idaho, your down payment amount will be hefty.

-Right now, home prices in Idaho are averaging $414,890, marking a whopping 34.6% increase over the past 12 months.
-Based on a home price like this, a 5% down payment would translate to $20,744.
+Right now, home prices in Idaho are averaging $444,557, marking an 8.3% decrease over the past 12 months.
+While home prices may have dipped, they’re still costing homebuyers well over $400,000.
+Based on the average home price int he state, a 5% down payment would translate to $22,227.
 That’s quite a bit of money to have to come up with in a lump sum, but it’s required nonetheless.

 That’s why it’s so important to start saving for a down payment as soon as you can to give yourself enough time to come up with enough to satisfy your mortgage requirements.